MESPA has eight statewide committees. Each committee has a chair

 MESPA supports active and retired principals.
-This committee promotes stable retirement by: disseminating information on issues that impact retirement benefits; ensuring retirement benefits are included in salary and benefits negotiations; and monitoring and working cooperatively with other state employee groups, TRA, and the Legislature to improve benefits for active and retired MESPA members.
-If you have questions or concerns about retirement issues, contact this committee or visit the Retirement Resources page here.
+This committee promotes financial awareness for all principals by: disseminating information on issues that impact retirement benefits; ensuring retirement benefits are included in salary and benefits negotiations; and monitoring and working cooperatively with other state employee groups, TRA, and the Legislature to improve benefits for active and retired MESPA members.
+If you have questions or concerns about financial awareness issues, contact this committee or visit the Financial Awareness Resources page here.

 MESPA communications, (Advocate, E-News, Web, Twitter) are customized to the needs of education leaders.
 This committee, comprised of the presidents-elect from each division, determines what information is of interest to MESPA members, authors best-practice articles, and expands the audience and content of MESPA electronic communications.
 The committee also serves as the Nominations Committee, putting forth a slate for statewide MESPA offices according to our bylaws.
 If you have recommendations for article/Web topics or MESPA candidates, contact this committee.

-The Elementary Principals Action Committee is the political action arm of MESPA.
+The Elementary Principals' Action Committee (EPAC) is the political action arm of MEPSA and raises funds to support candidates whose efforts and priorities align with MESPA's legislative priorities.
 This committee is affiliated with MESPA, but is not a part of the association.
-EPAC promotes MESPA members' political involvement as one of your ongoing professional responsibilities.

 You can make an online EPAC donation here.

 For more information on legislative advocacy, visit the Legislation page here.